 Our imagination may seem to create visions out of nowhere, but it always has its sources.
 Some are in the psyche, some are in the world around us, many are in history, seemingly out of sight but alive in our culture.
-Our ecological imagination, our view of nature as a global, animated, interactive and sacred whole, comes to us in large part from Alexander von Humboldt (1769-1859), a manic, prolific explorer and naturalist of the German romantic era.
+The sources for our ecological imagination, our view of nature as a global, animated, interactive and sacred whole, include the work of Alexander von Humboldt (1769-1859), a manic, prolific explorer and naturalist of the German romantic era.
 Humboldt’s life and work are the subject of an outstanding biography by Andrea Wulf, The Invention of Nature: Alexander von Humboldt’s New World (2015).

-His seminal journey was a five-year exploration of Latin America during his thirties.
+His seminal journey was a five-year exploration during his thirties of Latin America.
 Wherever he went, he compared.
 In the Andes, a moss reminded him of one in northern Germany.
 In Mexico he found trees like those in Canada.
 Measuring temperature and altitude as he climbed stormy volcanoes and crawled across frozen ridges in the Andes, he envisioned the plants of the world in vegetation zones consistent around the planet.
 He published a large diagram of a mountain with labels for plants at their respective altitudes around the world, from the mushrooms at the depths to the lichens just below the snow line.
 No one had ever seen a graphic that illustrated ecosystems from a global perspective like this.

 Humboldt was the first to note that cutting down a forest set off a cascade of environmental problems, triggering the loss of topsoil, the rapid runoff of rainwater, the flooding of rivers, the drying up of springs, the decline of agriculture.
 He observed how the farming of single crops for trade, such as indigo in Peru, ruined the soil ‘like a mine,’ and impoverished the people.
 “He debated nature, ecological issues, imperial power and politics in relation to each other.
 He criticized unjust land distribution, monocultures, violence against tribal groups and indigenous work conditions” (105).